 Are you still on the fence when it comes to SEMrush vs Ahrefs?
 Here are some final suggestions to make your decision easier.

 👉 Don’t forget, Semrush is just one alternative to Ahrefs.
-Check out our list of Ahrefs alternatives here.
+Check out our list of Ahrefs alternatives here, where we analyze Ahrefs vs other great SEO tools.

 👉 Just starting out with WordPress?
 Take the work out of your SEO efforts with one of these SEO-friendly WordPress themes.

-Do you have any experience with SEMrush or Ahrefs?
+Do you have any experience working with Ahrefs vs SEMrush?
+Which one do you prefer?
 Let us know what you think in the comments below!

 Don’t forget to join our crash course on speeding up your WordPress site.
 With some simple fixes, you can reduce your loading time by even 50-80%: